 maxmemory-policy allkeys-lru

-By default, Redis is configured to listen only on the localhost interface.
-You can adjust this setting to have Redis listen on all network interfaces or specific IP addresses/subnets.
+By default, Redis listens only on the localhost interface.
+You can change this setting to allow Redis to listen on all interfaces or specific IP addresses/subnets.

-First, you’ll need to find line 69 in the configuration file.
+First, find line 69 in the configuration file.

 Option 1: Listening to All Network Interfaces